awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.WebServerDB.CreateVPC.md

 **To create a DB subnet group**

 1. Open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.
+**Note**
+Make sure you connect to the Amazon RDS console, not to the Amazon VPC console\.

 1. In the navigation pane, choose **Subnet groups**\.